joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void clear() ###

-This erases your VBOs data from your graphics card, but not the VBO itself, so you can fill it with data again.
+This erases your VBO's data from your graphics card, but not the VBO itself, so you can fill it with data again.